shailesh1729/ecg-codec/docs/codec_b/architecture.md

 $$
 where $\by_i$ is the measurement vector for the $i$-th window.
-Combining the measurement vectors for each window, the measurement matrix for the entire record is given by
+Combining the measurement vectors for each window, the measurement matrix for the entire frame is given by

 $$
 \bY = \Phi \bX.